 “The actual nature of meteors was still debated during the 19th century.
 Meteors were conceived as an atmospheric phenomenon by many scientists (Alexander von Humboldt, Adolphe Quetelet, Julius Schmidt) until the Italian astronomer Giovanni Schiaparelli ascertained the relation between meteors and comets in his work ‘Notes upon the astronomical theory of the falling stars’ (1867).
 A meteor shower is a celestial event in which a number of meteors are observed to radiate, or originate, from one point in the night sky.
 These meteors are caused by streams of cosmic debris called meteoroids entering Earth’s atmosphere at extremely high speeds on parallel trajectories.
 Most meteors are smaller than a grain of sand, so almost all of them disintegrate and never hit the Earth’s surface.
 A meteor shower is the result of an interaction between a planet, such as Earth, and streams of debris from a comet.
 Comets can produce debris by water vapor drag, as demonstrated by Fred Whipple in 1951, and by breakup.”
 "Meteor Shower" - on Wikipedia

 In other words, meteor showers are currently assumed to be caused by the Earth colliding (as it supposedly hurtles around the Sun at 30 km/s) with streams of debris left over from comets which periodically visit our solar system.
 However, there are a number of problems with this theory:

 Comets which enter our solar system rarely, if ever, stray right across (i.e., intersect with) Earth’s orbital plane.
 Cometary orbits are almost invariably tilted in relation to Earth’s orbital plane and very few, if any, pass right through Earth’s celestial path.
-That is, most comets (which are all rather tiny objects no larger than a few kilometers) pass either “above” or “below” our planet and are unlikely to leave any significant amount of debris trails precisely along Earth’s (supposed) orbital path around the Sun.
+That is, most comets (which are all rather tiny objects no larger than a few kilometers) pass either “above” or “below” the ecliptic and would thus be unlikely to leave any significant amount of debris trails precisely along Earth’s (supposed) orbital path around the Sun.